sotpotatis/notion-to-ical/README.md

 # Notion-To-iCal

-A little service I made for getting my Notion tasks as a subscribable iCal feed.
+A little service I made for getting my Notion tasks (databse entries) as a subscribable iCal feed.

 ## Features